 Ryan C. Jacobsen, MD

 Ryan Jacobsen MD, FAEMS, FACEP is the medical director for the Johnson County EMS System.
-He is the first, full-time EMS System Medical Director in Johnson County and is responsible for overseeing all clinical aspects of the EMS System including patient care protocols, credentialing programs, performance improvement/QA/QI, provider education, as well as providing medical oversight for the 911 Emergency Communications Center.
+He is responsible for overseeing all clinical aspects of the EMS System including patient care protocols, credentialing programs, performance improvement/QA/QI, provider education, as well as providing medical oversight for the 911 Emergency Communications Center.

 Dr. Jacobsen attended the University of Iowa for undergraduate work where he developed an interest in EMS prompting him to enroll in an EMT-Basic program.
 After becoming an EMT he worked for a local inter-facility EMS transport agency and began working as tech in the University of Iowa Emergency Department while attending Paramedic school.
 After becoming a paramedic he worked full-time in the field for several years before completing his undergraduate degree at the University of Kansas.
 He then graduated from the University Of Kansas School Of Medicine and completed his Emergency Medicine Residency at the University of Missouri-Kansas City School of Medicine.

 Dr. Jacobsen served from 2009-2013 as the Associate EMS Medical Director for the Kansas City Fire Department as well as the Associate Section Chief of EMS at Truman Medical Center/UMKC School of Medicine.
 He also served time as the Medical Director for the EMS Education Program at the UMKC School of Medicine EMT/Paramedic Training Program.
 Dr. Jacobsen was involved in numerous research endeavors resulting in multiple publications in various Emergency Medicine/EMS periodicals and continues to mentor Emergency Medicine Residents regarding EMS and EMS research.